Helene Stanton: Career

-Personal
+Personal life

 Born as Eleanor Stansbury, she changed her name at the suggestion of columnist and friend Louella Parsons, as it was felt her own name was "a little staid for a singer of popular songs".
 According to Parsons, Stanton had "a beautiful soprano voice".

 In 1949, she married silent film actor Ken Harlan to become his eighth wife, but they divorced in December 1953 after having separated in April, on grounds of cruelty, although she told reporters that the divorce was "real friendly" and noting she thought he was a nice person.
 The couple had been married for around four years.
 She later married Dr. Morton Pinsky in 1957 and they remained together until his death in 2009.

 Stanton died on June 7, 2017, in Pasadena, California, at the age of 91.
 She is buried at Forest Lawn Memorial Park in Glendale, Los Angeles and is survived by her son Drew Pinsky (better known as "Dr. Drew") and daughter Dana Chelf.